return to Natural Dog Health Remedies

 Dog Hot Spots

-Hot spots are circular patches on the dog's skin which cause intense itching, resulting in non-stop, violent scratching by the dog.
-That in turn causes hair loss, and the patches will become bright red, sometimes swollen.
+That in turn causes skin irritation, inflammation, and subsequent hair loss, and the patches will become bright red, sometimes swollen.

 Hot spots are not life-threatening though they look nasty.
-However, they can spread quickly - often in a matter of hours.
 Also, because of the intense irritating itch, hot spots may turn even a mild-tempered, friendly dog into a short-tempered, growling beast.

-Causes of Hot Spots in Dogs
+What Causes Dog Hot Spots in Dogs?

 There are numerous possible causes but the common ones are:

-Symptoms of Dog Hot Spots
+Symptoms of Hot Spots

 If your dog has hot spots, he will show the following signs: